Temple Newsam: Heritage designations

 The main house of Temple Newsam is a Grade I listed building.
 The grounds are designated as Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.
 The neo-classical stable block and the Little Temple are both Grade II* listed.
 The north lodges and the nearby boundary walls are Grade II listed as are several buildings at Home Farm: the dovecote and laundry, a barn and the farmhouse.
 Several other structures at Temple Newsam are also Grade II listed, these are the Sphinx Gates, the walled garden, a cast-iron fountain, and a stone bridge.

 Collections

 There are substantial holdings of fine and decorative art which are designated by the Department of Culture, Media and Sport (DCMS) as being of national significance.

+The Picture Gallery, itself an important example of early English rococo style, includes artwork brought back from Europe by Edward 4th Viscount in the first decade of the 18th century, and ranging from paintings of seascapes, landscapes and battle scenes by Antonio Marini, whose portrait is also on display.

+The Picture Gallery also houses a fine suite of furniture commissioned from London furniture maker James Pascall.
+The suite's floral upholstery was made using techniques including petit point needlework and French knots to depict sunflower seeds on the daybed.
+The Temple Newsam Picture Gallery Suite was the focus of a project in 2021 using microscopic technology to magnify the needlework up to 1,000 times and reveal detail down to individual threads.

 Of most significant historical and cultural interest is the Chippendale Society collection of Chippendale works that are on permanent loan.
-In his book "Britain's Best Museums and Galleries", Mark Fisher (a former DCMS minister) gave the museum an excellent review.
-When interviewed on Front Row, Radio 4, November 2004 Fisher placed Temple Newsam House in the top three non-national museums in the country, along with Birmingham's Barber Institute and the Dulwich Picture Gallery.
+In his book "Britain's Best Museums and Galleries", Mark Fisher (a former Department for Culture, Media and Sport minister) gave the museum an excellent review.
+When interviewed on Front Row, BBC Radio 4, November 2004 Fisher placed Temple Newsam House in the top three non-national museums in the country, along with Birmingham's Barber Institute and the Dulwich Picture Gallery.